BYYYRRDD/Final-Project/README.md

 </head>
 <body>
 <h1>Drew Byrd's Life</h1>
 <p>This website will have different information about me.
 I am a student at the University of Missouri.
 I am majoring in Information Technology.
 I am 19 years old and my birthday is March 24, 2002.
 I live in Columbia Missouri with my roomate, who is also a student at Mizzou.
-If you are interested in learning more click a subject below</p>
+If you are interested in learning more click a subject below.
+You can also learn more about me by going to visit my <a href="https://www.instagram.com/drewbyrd02/">Instagram</a>.</p>

 <!DOCTYPE html>
 <html>
 <body>